FREE SHIPPING Orders Over $135 ... Orders $85 To $135 Ship For $11.00 ... Orders Under $75 Ship For $14.00

 Remembering to Remember

-On May 31st, 2021, if not more frequently, let’s make a point to remember.
+This Memorial Day, if not more frequently, let’s make a point to remember.
 Innocently, Memorial Day has turned into a day of big blowout sales and pool-side celebrations, but for anyone who has lost someone in the service, they are pained with remembering.
 This holiday signifies so much more than a long weekend.
 Let’s come together and remember why we honor this day in the first place.

 Memorial Day was once known as “Decoration Day” and celebrated on May 30th every year.
 We began observing Decoration Day promptly after the Civil War.
 It is unclear the true origin of this day, but impact was gained by way of a May Day celebration organized by black residents in Charleston, SC to properly honor the 257 fallen Union soldiers.
 It wasn’t until 1967 that the holiday was named Memorial Day and celebrated on the last Monday in May, rather than May 30th.
 The holiday earned its status as an official Federal holiday in 1971.